TYPES OF CASINOS IN ARKANSAS

-Gaming regulations require that electronic games of skill at all casinos in Arkansas must return a minimum of 83%.
+Gaming regulations require that electronic games at all casinos in Arkansas must return a minimum of 83%.

 The payback percentages on electronic gaming machines at all casinos in Arkansas are released as a matter of public record.
 Just click here to see a list of slot machine payback statistics for all Arkansas casinos.

-The minimum gambling age at both Arkansas casinos is 21, or 18 for pari-mutuel wagering.
+The minimum gambling age at all Arkansas casinos is 21, or 18 for pari-mutuel wagering.